 The best thing about reading a novel is that the reader visits the universe of the author whose subconscious mind creates a powerful fictional story.
 When I was reading, I felt the existence of Thomas passing through The Doors of The Walls and facing The Grievers and that is the beauty of writing a novel that sends the reader to the universe of those pages.

-One factor what I certainly liked about James’ creativity of the plot was the brain behind the construction of the maze and the purpose of sending humans.
+One factor that I certainly liked about James’ creativity of the plot was the brain behind the construction of the maze and the purpose of sending humans.
 That is very very human and close to reality.
-James re-wrote the concept of evolution and theory of survival under his creativity.
+James re-wrote the concept of evolution and the theory of survival under his creativity.
 We all humans are sent to earth for some reason.
-Our brain doesn’t develop in the earlier phase but with time, it grows and we even memorise some portions of our earliest of living phase.
+Our brain doesn’t develop in the earlier phase but with time, it grows and we even memorize some portions of our earliest living phase.
 And we have to survive.
 God send us humans on trials, we are put to test.
 God is The Creator, I am Thomas, the rest are fellow Gladers, my partner in crime is Teresa, my obstacles are The Grievers, and Satan is The Flare.
-Marvellous job James!
+Marvelous job James!